-- 8.1 The Authority will not normally re-employ or contract with employees who have been made redundant by the Authority unless: - there are exceptional circumstances where their specialist knowledge and expertise is required for a defined period of time and there has been a break in service of at least one month; or - a defined period of 12 months has elapsed since the redundancy and circumstances have changed; or - the re-employment is in a different role and there has been a break in service of at least six months; or - the re-employment is in the same role but at a lower cost and is within the context of an approved business case at the time of the redundancy and there has been a break in service of at least one month. - 8.2 For each of the above scenarios: - the approval of the Human Resources Management and Development Committee will be required for the re-employment, following redundancy, of any former employee up to Area Manager or non-uniformed equivalent posts; or - the approval of the full Authority will be required for the re-employment, following redundancy, of any post-holder at Area Manager or above (including nonuniformed equivalent); and - for both of the above two approval processes, the Authority may require the repayment of one 24th part of any redundancy payment made by the Authority for every month less than 24 months between the date of redundancy and the date of re-employment. - 8.3 The Authority will, in principle, allow the re-employment of employees who have retired, subject to a break in service of at least one month, because it is recognised that this often represents an effective way of retaining specialist knowledge and skills without any increase in cost to the Authority (and noting that costs to the Pension Scheme are no more than would be the case for normal retirement). - 8.4 However, the Fire and Rescue National Framework for England, published by the Home Office in May 2018, sets out that "fire and rescue authorities must not re-appoint principal fire officers after retirement to their previous, or a similar, post save for in exceptional circumstances when such a decision is necessary in the interests of public safety".
-In this context, Principal Officers refers to those officers at Area Manager and above, or those with comparable responsibilities to those roles.
-The Fire and Rescue National Framework also states that fire and rescue authorities will "have regard to this principle when appointing at any level". - 8.5 With this in mind, the re-employment of any employee who has retired will be subject to: - the approval of the Human Resources Management and Development Committee for all employees up to Area Manager or non-uniformed equivalent; or - the approval of the full Authority for any post-holder at Area Manager or above (including non-uniformed equivalent).
+- 8.1 The Authority will not normally re-employ or contract with employees who have been made redundant by the Authority unless: - there are exceptional circumstances where their specialist knowledge and expertise is required for a defined period of time and there has been a break in service of at least one month; or

+- a defined period of 12 months has elapsed since the redundancy and circumstances have changed; or - the re-employment is in a different role and there has been a break in • service of at least six months; or - the re-employment is in the same role but at a lower cost and is within the context of an approved business case at the time of the redundancy and there has been a break in service of at least one month. - For each of the above scenarios: - the approval of the People Committee will be required for the reemployment, following redundancy, of any former employee from Station Manager up to (and to including) Area Manager level (or non-uniformed equivalent posts); or - the approval of the full Authority will be required for the re-employment, following redundancy, of any post-holder at Brigade Manager (including non-uniformed equivalent); and - for both of the above two approval processes, the Authority may require the repayment of one 24th part of any redundancy payment made by the Authority for every month less than 24 months between the date of redundancy and the date of re-employment.